 Until recently I wasn’t a big cookie fan.
 That changed when I started experimenting with different cookie recipes: I discovered a whole new world of delicious tastes!
-So when my birthday approached I decided to dive into a project I had never experimented before: to bake 150 cookies and bring them to my coworkers in the office.
+So when my birthday approached I decided to dive into a project I had never experimented before: to bake a very large batch cookies (more precisely 150 cookies) and bring them to my coworkers in the office.

 I am currently working in a team of around 70 people, but I also have additional peers with whom I communicate on a daily basis.
 That makes it a pretty high number of coworkers around me.
 Nevertheless I really wanted to bring to everyone homemade sweets for my birthday.
 Obviously cake would have been a huge challenge not only to bake but also to bring.
 The logical solution was cookies: the quickest dessert to make, and the easiest to transport.
 And I wanted these cookies to be really good!